Back to Mono Problems

 Next, I will copy and paste the same bass sound channel below the existing one and start processing it with few effects.
 Furthermore, I will add a Q10 by Waves Audio on the newly copied bass.
 This plugin contains a handy preset called ‘Pseudo Stereo’.
-If you like to gain further understanding of the aforementioned technique visit our Pseudo Stereo article.
+If you like to gain further understanding of the aforementioned technique, please check out our Pseudo Stereo article.
 After listening to the first and the second bass together I will drag the frequency values left and right until I find the sweet spot between phases.

 Creating Contrast & Balance with EQ

 Moving forward, I will place an EQ on both of the bass channels.
-On the first one ( which is a sub bass ) I will apply a hi cut around 200 Hz.
-However, on second bass channel (which is a stereo layer ) I will do the opposite and apply the low cut on 200 Hz.
-The idea is that frequencies of the stereo bass layer don’t interfere with the frequencies of the sub bass layer.
+On the first one ( which is sub-bass ) I will apply a hi-cut around 200 Hz.
+However, on the second bass channel (which is a stereo layer ) I will do the opposite and apply the low cut on 200 Hz.
+The idea is that frequencies of the stereo bass layer don’t interfere with the frequencies of the sub-bass layer.
 Now, after hearing everything together we can clearly hear the difference and the new stereo space that is introduced to the bass sound.
 Let us hear it once more with and without Q10.

 ~Layered bass without Q10 + Rhythm